 - 2 tablespoon(s) honey, raw

 - Preheat oven to 350 F. Lay the coconut on a baking sheet in an even layer and toast for 4-5 minutes, until it begins to brown.
 Immediately transfer from hot pan to a blender jar.

-- Add the baking powder, sea salt, almond flour, and lime zest to blender and blend on low speed for about 5 seconds until blended.
+- Add the baking powder, sea salt, almond flour, coconut flour and lime zest to blender and blend on low speed for about 5 seconds until blended.

-- Whisk the lime juice, egg, honey, coconut milk, and water in a bowl or measuring cup until well combined.
+- Whisk the lime juice, eggs, honey, and coconut milk in a bowl or measuring cup until well combined.
 Add to the blender and blend on low until combined.
 The batter should be pourable, but not overly thick.
 (Add one tablespoon of water at a time if the batter is too thick, or 1 teaspoon of coconut flour at a time if the batter is too thin.)

 - Heat a griddle or cast iron skillet to medium heat.
 Add the coconut oil, and pour the batter into 3-inch pancakes.
 Cook until bubbly, flip, and cook until browned on both sides.
 Continue cooking until pancakes are done.
-Serve warm with the maple syrup.
+Serve warm with the maple syrup, if using.